 - 1/4 tsp black pepper

 - Preheat your oven to 350F.
-Lightly spray a 9×5 inch loaf pan and set aside.
+Lightly line a baking sheet with parchment and set aside.

 - In a large bowl combine all of the ingredients listed, except the additional ketchup for topping.
 Mix well until all of the ingredients are incorporated.

-- Place the pan in the oven and bake, uncovered for 30 minutes.
+- Place the pan in the oven and bake, uncovered for 1 hour or until no longer pink in center and/or internal temp reaches 165F (Turkey) or 160F (Beef).

 - When ready, remove the pan from the oven and let rest for 10-15 minutes before slicing.